Centerlock wheel: History

 The centerlock wheel and hub system was first introduced by Rudge-Whitworth in the early 1900s, for use in automobile wire wheels.
 Initially called "QD" (for "quickly disconnectable") the basic mechanism for "knock-off" style centerlock hubs was patented by 1908.
 It was quickly adopted by auto manufacturers and racers.
 Although Rudge-Whitworth knock off hubs were excluded from the 1908 French Grand Prix due to safety concerns, by 1913 the technology was universally used in Grand Prix automobile racing.

 In 1922, Carlo Borrani licensed the Rudge-Whitworth "knock off" wheel and hub design and started his own company to manufacture them.
 This company was initially named Rudge-Whitworth Milano, then in the late 1930s was renamed to Carlo Borrani, S.p.A.
 Borrani wire wheels further popularized the knock off wheel/hub design and were seen in many successful racing and road cars.
 Their design used aluminum alloy rims instead of steel, improving unsprung mass and thus overall performance.
 Early customers for Borrani wheels included Alfa Romeo, Isotta Fraschini, Fiat, Lancia, Porsche, Mercedes-Benz and Auto Union.
 In the post-war period, these wheels were also fitted to many Ferrari road and racing cars, among other makes.

-In the late 1960s, road car safety regulations in the United States and Germany led to the removal of the distinctive wings or "ears" from knock-off hub nuts.
+In the late 1960s, road car safety regulations in the United States and West Germany led to the removal of the distinctive wings or "ears" from knock-off hub nuts.
 Some manufacturers retained the same internal design based on the Rudge-Whitworth pattern but instead using a hex nut for fastening.
 Road car design gradually moved away from centerlock hubs towards 4, 5 or 6-lug nut wheel fastening systems.

 Centerlock wheels and hubs continued to be used for racing cars, although the mechanical details of the design gradually changed from the original Rudge-Whitworth pattern.
 Formula One, sports car racing, NASCAR (Cup Series seventh-generation car, from 2022 onwards) and many other types of racing use a form of centerlock hub.
 Compared to lug nuts, centerlock wheels and hubs are better suited for racing because they can be removed and attached faster during pit stops, allow hub designs with more space for large brake discs and have greater strength when properly installed.
 Due to the centerlock's continued association with racing and high performance, some automobile manufacturers and tuners install centerlock wheel and hub systems on road-going sports cars.